50 CPA Questions and Answers

 30. “Will the IRS consider this ‘constructive income’?”

-Category 7: Continuity, Administration, and Trustee Oversight
+Section 7: Continuity, Administration, and Trustee Oversight

 31. “What if a trustee accidentally makes a distribution?”